niksilver/burnup/README.md

 # What is this?

-This is a set of functions and macros to allow easier creation of burn-up charts with Google Sheets.
+This is a set of functions and macros for Google Sheets to allow easier creation of burn-up charts.
 You can use a commercial tool such as Jira and TFS, but sometimes you may want the flexibility and lightness of a spreadsheet.

 <img align="right" src="docs/00-burn-up-chart.png">